 Other notable items in the archives include several ledger books from local businesses, including bucket makers, dry goods merchants, hatchet makers, and farmers, and the the workpapers of several authors of published histories of Hingham, including Francis R. and Lorena Laing Hart, Michael J. Shilhan, and George Lincoln.
 The archives also collects a wide array of ephemeral items such as wartime ration cards, girl scout scrap books, posters advertising Melville Garden and the annual Agricultural Fair, and school records suggest the outlines of public and social life from the 1850s through the 1950s

-The jewel in the crown of the Hingham Historical Society’s collection is the Loring notebook collection.
-Painstakingly assembled by historian Julian Loring in the mid-2th century the 150+ notebooks document the history of nearly every historic house in Hingham.
+For those researching Hingham homes, a jewel in the crown of the Hingham Historical Society’s archives is the Loring notebooks.
+Painstakingly assembled by local historian Julian Loring in the mid-2th century the 150+ notebooks document the history of nearly every historic house in Hingham.
 The histories contain handwritten transcriptions of the genealogies, tax records, real estate records, newspaper gossip pages and other primary sources that tell researchers who lived in Hingham’s historic homes, when they lived there, who their neighbors were, who their servants were, how wealthy they were.